DanielPNewman/DanielPNewman.github.io/index.md

 	- Thankfully it's never yet lead to other problems apart from a headache and an annoyed partner, but I find it helpful to explicitly recognise it as a weakness of mine.
 This keeps me alert to the risk, which I believe makes it easier not to binge.

-## Personal Mission Statement
+## Mission Statement

 What to do with one’s life?

-With so many worthy things one could spend effort on, and only limited time in which to do it, prioritisation and goal setting becomes an important and difficult task.
-I created a high level, personal “mission statement” to be a guiding ‘north star’ to help make sure the way I spend my time is in line with how I say I want to live.
+With so many worthy things one could spend effort on, and only limited time on earth, prioritisation and goal setting becomes an important and difficult task.
+I created a high level personal “mission statement” as a guiding ‘north star’ when checking if the way I spend my time is in line with how I say I want to live.

 **My mission is to:**